zemlyanoi/mq_event_consume/README.md

 # cares-platform-integration

-A proof of concept (POC) for synchronizing data between CARES and CWS/CMS.
-CARES is represented by an api connected to a postgresql database.
-CWS/CMS is its usual self, but in development is represented by a mock service.
+A proof of concept (POC) for synchronizing data between Neutron and CWS/CMS.

 ## Components